 Subletting is a great option for renters if they are ever in need of their lease being covered.
 By asking about the subletting policy during a tour, you are aware of the potential to have this option in case your future plans change.

-Most apartments are furry-friend-friendly.
-You'll most likely run into an additional pet fee you'll pay monthly on top of your rent and monthly utilities.
+Most apartments welcome pets, but you’ll most likely face an additional monthly pet fee on top of your rent and utilities.
 In conjunction with this question, asking about breed and weight limitations is equally as important.
 Apartment complexes often have specific policies regarding pets to ensure the well-being of both the animals and the other residents.

 If you're someone who prefers convenience and doesn't want the hassle of buying or moving furniture, a furnished apartment might be a better fit than a standard, non-furnished apartment.
 Knowing whether the apartment comes with furniture helps you estimate your expenses and plan your budget accordingly, or determine if the furniture is an expense you want to take on.